Ready to start your new adventure?

 A number of changes have been made to our recruitment policy regarding membership of more than one gaming community (commonly known as ‘dual-clanning’ or ‘multi-clanning’).

-These new rules apply to ALL gaming communities that require any sort of an application process, not just other policing roleplay communities.
+These rules apply to ALL gaming communities that require any sort of an application process, not just other policing roleplay communities.

 We now permit you to be a member of other gaming communities whilst holding a membership at IESRPC as long as you satisfy the following criteria: